bryce-mcmath/foodzebra/README.md

 ![Hover Text](https://upload.wikimedia.org/wikipedia/commons/5/57/Bootstrap-3.1.1-screenshot-jumbotron-example.png)

-The above gif demonstrates basic usage.
+The above gifs demonstrates basic usage.
 For more gifs, screenshots, and an outline of the plan this project was made from, please navigate to the /docs directory from the root of this repo.

 ## Getting started